juan-cardelino/stasm/README.md

 ----

 * Download STASM source code from: http://www.milbo.users.sonic.net/stasm/
-* uncompress it, for example to stasm4.0.0
+* uncompress it, for example to stasm4.1.0.
+I will refer to this directory as STASM_DIR
-* copy the provided files (CMakeLists.txt and STASMConfig.cmake.in)
+* copy the provided files (CMakeLists.txt and STASMConfig.cmake.in) to STASM_DIR
 * run cmake and generate a makefile
-* it is recommended to use a different build directory, in my case I will build into stasm4.0.0/@build
+* it is recommended to use a different build directory, in my case I will build into STASM_DIR/@build
-* enter stasm4.0.0/@build and compile with make or your favorite IDE (tested with make and netbeans)
+* enter STASM_DIR/@build and compile with make or your favorite IDE (tested with make and netbeans)
 * you will end up with the __minimal__ and __minimal2__ examples compiled and a static library __libstasm.a__